suhai-yehuza/game-diary/ARCHITECTURE.md

-# 🏗️ Game Diary - Architecture & Optimization Guide
+# 🏗️ Placeholder - Architecture & Optimization Guide

-This document provides a comprehensive overview of the Game Diary application architecture, optimization strategies, and development guidelines.
+This document provides a comprehensive overview of the Placeholder application architecture, optimization strategies, and development guidelines.

 ## 📋 Table of Contents